 • Configure Devices for Known Vulnerabilities (PCI 2.2)

-In many cases, mobile device management (MDM) and monitoring solutions are crucial to ensure that data loss can be mitigated if a device is stolen by someone who may have the ability to crack secure passwords and encryption.
-Your security policy should dictate that theft must be reported promptly for IT administrators to immediately restore the device to its default settings.
+In many cases, Mobile Device Management (MDM) and monitoring solutions are crucial to mitigate data loss if a device is stolen by someone who may have the ability to crack secure passwords and encryption.
+Your security policy should dictate that theft must be reported promptly so that IT administrators can immediately restore the device to its default settings.

 2. Monitor for Malicious Files